timweisbarth/attention-based-energy-forecasting/README.md

 # Details

 This project contains two pipelines.
 The pytorch architectures (Attention-based models, DLinear, LSTM and TSMixer) are exectuted via shell scripts that call run.py which in turn calls exp_main.py.
 The second pipeline is for XGBoost and Linear Regression and is executed through shell scripts or IPython notebooks that call run_non_deepl.py.

+The general framework and implementations of Trans- and Autoformer are taken from the official \href{https://github.com/thuml/Autoformer.git} {Autoformer} repository.
+PatchTST and DLinear are taken from the official \href{https://github.com/yuqinie98/PatchTST.git}{PatchTST} repository.
+The other models are taken from their respective repository: \href{https://github.com/zhouhaoyi/Informer2020.git}{Informer}, \href{https://github.com/thuml/iTransformer.git}{iTransformer} and \href{https://github.com/ditschuk/pytorch-tsmixer.git}{TSMixer}.
+The remaining models are implemented by sklearn, xgboost or by hand (LSTM).